 Forms in Excel and Word are quite static.
 To improve the user experience it would be nice if the command buttons on the forms get a hover effect.
-This means, for example, that the background color and mouse pointer changes when the mouse is moved over them:
+This means, for example, that the background color and mouse pointer change when the mouse is moved over them:

 This makes the forms more dynamic.
 However, this is not standard functionality of a command button.